salina-health/www.salina.ai/content/voice-markers.md

 bodyClass: page-about
 ---

-## What your patient says, and how they say it, contains a wealth of information
+## What your client says, and how they say it, contains a wealth of information

-Voice markers are being used to track the progression of Parkinson’s, cardiovascular disease, COVID-19, and more[^1], but they have yet to become available to psychological practice.
+Voice markers are being used to track the progression of Parkinson’s, cardiovascular disease, and more[^1].
+Now they are becoming available to psychological therapy.

 ## Moving from subjective to objective metrics

-Salina calculates a range of values to allow you to track changes across sessions.

-While not a diagnostic, the metrics save you the time of measuring speaking rate, frequency of language used, along with loudness and other aspects of the human voice.

-Salina consistently records these, allowing you to spot patterns of change in a patient.
+Salina calculates your client's rate of speech, the volume at which they speak, and how often they use certain kinds of words.

+See how these change across sessions to see change in your client's state of mind.

 #### Sources